Building each other up

 Every child under the age of five is entitled to free school milk.
 When a child reaches five they are then entitled to subsidised milk, around £15 per term.
 In order for this to happen, you need to register your child either by going online to www.coolmilk.com or send a form available from the school office to FREEPOST COOL MILK.

-No nuts are used in any food preparation as the school is a nut-free zone.
+In summary: No nuts are used in any food preparation as the school is a nut-free zone.
 This includes coconuts.

 Get Directions